 If a user navigates away, or sends your app to the background, the SDK starts a timer to expire the current session.
-If, however, the user brings your app back to the foreground before the session times out, the same session is continued.
-Otherwise the session will expire and the next time the app is used a new session will be created.
+If the user brings your app back to the foreground before the session times out, the same session is continued.
+Otherwise, the session will expire and a new session will begin the next time the app is used.

 By default the session timeout is 60 seconds, but can be customized.

 We’ve observed a common pattern where users launch an app, interact with it, and then forcibly terminate the app, rather than allowing it to remain in the background.
 The mParticle SDK handles this situation gracefully.